Recommendations for designing and creating a monitoring system

 Dashboards

-The most common way to visualize data is to use dashboards that can display information as a series of charts or graphs.
+The most common way to visualize data is to use dashboards that can display information in the form of charts or graphs.
 These items can be parameterized, and an analyst can select the important parameters, like the time period, for any specific situation.

 Align your dashboards with your health model so that they indicate when the workload or components of the workload are healthy, degraded, or unhealthy.